 More information: Prescription medicines

-A valid Yellow Fever Vaccination Certificate is required for all passengers over one year of age arriving in or transiting through South Africa.
-This certificate must be issued for a country or region listed by the World Health Organization as endemic for yellow fever.
-It must have been issued at least 10 days before you arrive.
+A valid Yellow Fever Vaccination Certificate is required for all passengers over one year of age arriving in or transiting through South Africa from a yellow fever endemic country or region, as listed by the (WHO).

-If arriving from a yellow fever endemic country, you must show proof of yellow fever vaccination.
-If you can't, you may be refused entry or placed in quarantine.
+If you can't show proof of yellow fever vaccination, you may be refused entry.
 You can't be vaccinated on arrival.

 The rate of HIV/AIDS infection in South Africa is very high.
 Exercise precautions with activities exposing you to risk of infection.
 Victims of violent crime, especially rape, should seek immediate medical assistance.

-Take prophylaxis against malaria if travelling to an area where it's prevalent.
-Other precautions include:
+- Take prophylaxis against malaria if travelling to an area where it's prevalent.

-- wearing long, loose fitting, light coloured clothing
+- Wear long, loose fitting, light coloured clothing.

 Water-borne, food-borne and other infectious diseases